CIRALabs/high-assurance-dids-with-dns/draft-carter-high-assurance-dids-with-dns.md

 ## Consideration for other DID methods

-In the case of other DID methods, the association between a DID and a DNS domain is still possible although less obvious than with the aformentioned did:web.
+In the case of other DID methods, the association between a DID and a DNS domain is still possible although less obvious than with the aforementioned did:web.
 This association is currently out of scope at this time.

 ## DIDs with URI records